Geoff McDonald in the Brisbane Opal Museum

 Doublets and triplets.

-Taking the artwork analogy a little further.
+Taking the artwork analogy even further.
 A mass-produced doublet is like comparing a copy of a painting to the original artwork.
 Would you pay the same price for an original piece of art as you would for an exact replica?
 I doubt it.
 So a doublet is like a copy of artwork.
 Looks great.
 But lacks that special something that an original piece of art possesses.
-Personally by biggest issue with doublets and triplets is that can loose their colour if they get wet over time (the glue fails and the opal gets cloudy).
+Personally by biggest issue with doublets is that when in rings they can chip and when it comes to triplets they can loose their colour if they get wet over time (the glue fails and the opal gets cloudy).

 Side note - Above I mentioned "mass-produced" doublets.
 This is where a very thin slither of opal is used.
-These retail around a 1/10 the price of what a solid opal of similar colour/brilliance/pattern would be.
-There are other doublets which have a thick amount of opal.
-These are closer to 1/4 the value.
-Personally we would not put doublets in gold.
+These retail around a 5th the price of what a solid opal of similar colour/brilliance/pattern would be.
+There are other doublets which have a thicker amount of opal compared to the mass-produced doublets.
+Personally I would not put doublets in gold.